Sunflower Cupcakes with a How to Video

 - Place the tip close to the top of the cupcakes and apply gentle pressure to the decorating bag.

 - Slowly move the bag away from the cupcake while you continue the gentle pressure.
-If you stop applying pressure your petals will be long and thin which is alright if thats the look your trying to achieve.
+If you stop applying pressure your petals will be long and thin which is alright if that’s the look you trying to achieve.

 - Once the petals are the length you want, stop applying pressure and give a quick little jerk to make the point of the petal.
 It may take a little practice but I know you can do it.

 - Repeat for the center row.
-Remember, use your circle imprint as your guide so there won’t be any naked cupcake showing.
+Remember, use your circle imprint as your guide so there won’t be any naked cupcakes showing.